4 SEO Trends You Need to Embrace in 2018

 According to Doantam Phan, product manager, Google, Google’s “algorithms will eventually primarily use the mobile version of a site’s content to rank pages from that site, to understand structured data, and to show snippets from those pages in (their) results.”
 For this reason, you need to ensure that you also optimize SEO for mobile.

 IoT will also advance this year.
 As consumers begin using their network of internet-enabled devices in their cars and home appliances, like virtual assistants Siri and Amazon Alexa, you need to ensure your content is accessible on various devices.
-Content marketing for tablets, laptops, smartphones
+Content marketing for tablets, laptops, smartphones and watches requires similar SEO best practices for desktop and mobile.

 To increase organic reach for AI, mobile and IoT: